 - It optimizes your marketing spend and cuts costs.
 Which then increases your profit.
 Some companies spend thousands of dollars creating truckloads of content that they think their audience will appreciate and read.
 All to find out their hunch is misguided, as evidenced by their audience ignoring their content.

-You can avoid spending on needless content with a sound content strategy since developing one requires you to conduct in-depth research.
+You can avoid spending on needless content with a sound content strategy since developing one requires in-depth research.
 Through research, you uncover your audience’s needs and wants.
+Then, you can use that research to build your audience through content.

 Regarding costing, agencies and consultants will show you a ballpark figure of anywhere from $2,000 to over $50,000 per month.
 The actual figure depends on several factors, like your marketing goals, industry, existing content library, etc.